What Does It Mean To Make A “Covenant” With God?

 As you can see, we are getting closer and closer towards the center of this text.
 The next thing you are going to see is absolutely wild.
 You are going to see a chiasm within a chiasm, a little Atbash within the larger Atbash.

 "Lihyot lcha Elohim."
 I am going to be your God.
-"U-l'zar'acha achareicha," a God, not just for you but for your progeny after you.
-"V'natati lcha u'l'zar'acha achareicha et eretz megureicha" – I am going to give you this land, I am going to give you eretz K'naan forever.
+"U-l'zar'acha achareicha," and a God, not just for you but for your progeny after you.
+"V'natati lcha u'l'zar'acha achareicha et eretz megureicha" – I am going to give you this land, I am going to give you eretz Canaan forever.
 "V'hayiti lahem l'Elohim."
 And I am going to be, for your children, a God.

 Now look at that carefully.
-What are the ideas here?
+What are the ideas?
 There are three ideas here.
 Idea number one: I am going to be a God for you and for your children.
 Idea number three is the same thing: I am going to be a God for your children.
 And in the middle of that, sandwiched between those two is: I am going to give you the land.
 Lo and behold, you have exactly the same structure, at the bottom of the chiasm.
-The next element has that same three-fold structure.

 - Element B: "v'hayah l'ot brit beyni u'veyneichem."
 There's going to be a sign of the covenant.

-Do you see it, element A: circumcise.
+Do you see it?
+Element A: circumcise.
 Element C: circumcise.
 Right there in the middle: and it will be a sign of the covenant between us.

 So you have these two little mini-chiasms mirroring each other and, interestingly, the centers kind of connect, don't they?
 What is it that God is promising Avraham on his part of the deal?
 God is really promising two things: children that will coalesce into a nation and land for the nation to live in.

-Now you see, it's the same thing for the land.
-The centers of these two chiasms, they mirror each other and what's the center is about?
+Now you see, it's the same thing for land.
+The centers of these two chiasms, they mirror each other and what's the center about?
 The center at the top of the chiasm is: I am going to give you land.
 Ah, but what is the center of the bottom of the chiasm?
 But you are going to keep the Brit.

 Which is why, by the way, that in Sefer Yehoshua, before the Jews actually come into the land, what do they make sure to do?
 Everyone stops and any children that were born and not yet circumcised, are circumcised.
 You don't go into the land without that.

-The centrality, the need to keep the covenant, is the central idea which all of this revolves around, and this covenant, this deal, God's obligation towards us and our reciprocal obligation towards him is that which begins our existence as a nation.
+The centrality, the need to keep the covenant, is the central idea which all of this revolves around, and this covenant, this deal, God's obligation towards us and our reciprocal obligation towards Him is that which begins our existence as a nation.
 It's all predicated on this.